-spanning-tree mst max-hops hop-count

-no spanning-tree mst max-hops

-hop-count Number of hops in a region before the BPDU is discarded.
+Syntax Description hop-count Number of hops in a region before the BPDU is discarded.
 The range is 1 to 255 hops.

-The default is 20 hops.

-Release Modification

-12.2(25)EX This command was introduced.

-12.2(25)SEG The hop-count range changed to 1 to 255.

-On the Cisco ME switch, spanning-tree MST configuration is supported only on network node interfaces (NNIs) or on enhanced network interfaces (ENIs) on which Spanning Tree Protocol (STP) has been enabled.
-To set a port as an NNI or ENI, enter the port-type {eni | nni} interface configuration command.
+Defaults The default is 2 20 hops.
+Command Modes Global configu ration Command History Release Modification 12.2(44)EY This command was introduced. enabled.
+To set a port as an NNI or ENI, enter the port-type {eni nni} interface configuration command.
 To enable STP on an ENI, enter the spanning-tree interface configuration command.
+User network interfaces (UNIs) do not participate in STP.
 The root switch of the instance always sends a BPDU (or M-record) with a cost of 0 and the hop count set to the maximum value.
-When a switch receives this BPDU, it decrements the received remaining hop count by one and propagates the decremented count as the remaining hop count in the generated M-records.
+When a switch receives this BPDU, it decrements the received remaining hop User network interfaces (UNIs) do not participate in STP. count by one and propagates the decremented count as the remaining hop count in the generated M-records.
 A switch discards the BPDU and ages the information held for the interface when the count reaches 0.

-Changing the spanning-tree mst max-hops command affects all spanning-tree instances.

-This example shows how to set the spanning-tree max-hops to 10 for all multiple spanning-tree (MST) instances:

-Switch(config) # spanning-tree mst max-hops 10

-You can verify your setting by entering the show spanning-tree mst privileged EXEC command.
+Changing the s panning-tree mst max-hops command affects all spanning-tree instances.
+Examples This example shows how to set the spanning-tree max-hops to 10 for all multiple spanning-tree (MST) instances: Switch(config)# spanning-tree mst max-hops 10 your setting by entering the show spanning-tree mst privileged EXEC command.

-Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst hello-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tree mst max-age Sets the interval between messages that the spanning tree receives from the root switch.

-spanning-tree mst port-priority
+Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst hello-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tree mst max-age Sets the interval between messages that the spanning tree receives from the root switch. show spanning-tree mst spanning-tree mst forward-time spanning-tree mst hello-time spanning-tree mst port-priority spanning-tree mst instance-id port-priority priority no spanning-tree mst instance-id port-priority